aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 If deploying the prescriptive architecture, you must decide on:

-1. A unique Windows domain name (`deptaws`/`dept.aws`, `deptcloud`/`dept.cloud`, etc.).
+1. A unique Windows domain name (`organizationaws`/`organization.aws`, `organizationcloud`/`organization.cloud`, etc.).
 Given this is designed as the primary identity store and used to domain join all cloud hosted workloads, changing this in future is difficult.
 Pick a Windows domain name that does NOT conflict with your on-premise AD domains, ensuring the naming convention conforms to your organizations domain naming standards to ensure you can eventually create a domain trust between the MAD and on-premise domains/forests
 2. DNS Domain names and DNS server IP's for on-premise private DNS zones requiring cloud resolution (can be added in future)
-3. DNS Domain for a cloud hosted public zone `"public": ["dept.cloud-nuage.canada.ca"]` (can be added in future)
+3. DNS Domain for a cloud hosted public zone `"public": ["organization.cloud-nuage.canada.ca"]` (can be added in future)
-4. DNS Domain for a cloud hosted private zone `"private": ["dept.cloud-nuage.gc.ca"]` (can be added in future)
+4. DNS Domain for a cloud hosted private zone `"private": ["organization.cloud-nuage.gc.ca"]` (can be added in future)
 5. Wildcard TLS certificate for each of the 2 previous zones (can be added/changed in future)

 ### 2.2.5.
 License and Email Address Planning